hazelcast/hazelcast/hazelcast-documentation/src/WebSessionReplication.md

 ## Web Session Replication

-If you are using Tomcat as your web container, you can check our Tomcat based Web Session Replication Module.
-TODO: add link to Tomcat Web Session Module page.
+If you are using Tomcat as your web container, please see our [Tomcat based Web Session Replication](#tomcat-based-web-session-replication).

 ### Filter Based Web Session Replication